 5. Petersfield Farm, Citrusdal

 Petersfield is an export citrus and rooibos tea mountain estate, overlooking the majestic Cederberg mountain range.
 Four fully equipped self-catering cottages each sleep six guests and have their own private swimming pool.
+(Except for Stonehaven cottage, which is more suitable for a romantic getaway).
 The cottages are more than a kilometer apart and create the perfect base from which to explore this 2000-hectare mountain wilderness reserve.
 And if you have pets, they’re welcome to join you – free of charge.

 6. Anchor’s Rest, Hermanus

-Hermanus is an all-time favourite for Capetonians and this time of year is ideal for spotting whales wading in the water.
+Hermanus is an all-time favourite for Capetonians and Spring is ideal for spotting whales.
 The four suites combine wooden floors and furniture with white interiors, creating a wonderfully refreshing atmosphere.
-You’ll be a short 150m stroll from the famous Hermanus cliff paths where you can spot the whales and you can either cater for yourself or rent them on a bed and breakfast bases.
+Two suites sleep four people each; there are also two couples’ suites.
+You’ll be a short 150m stroll from the famous Hermanus cliff paths where you can spot the whales.
+You can either cater for yourself or rent on a bed and breakfast basis.

 Many of the delicate, yet hardy species of Cape fynbos blooms in spring, making a weekend away to the Fynbos Retreat even more worthwhile than usual.
-Situated on the 2500 hectare Grootbos Nature Reserve, it offers two self-catering houses that overlook a beautiful dam and are well equipped with large outdoor entertainment areas.
-The bigger of the two accommodates 12 people and even has its own pizza oven.
+Situated on the 2500 hectare Grootbos Nature Reserve, it offers three self-catering houses that overlook a beautiful dam and are well equipped with large outdoor entertainment areas.
+The biggest one, Arum Lily House, accommodates 12 people and even has its own pizza oven.
+Fountain Bush Cottage sleeps six, and the little Sewaartjie cottage sleeps two.
 Soak up the fresh sunshine by hiking, mountain biking or swimming in the dam.